milobarkow/a-star/README.md

 # a-star
-crude implementation of a-star pathfinding algorithm To use open index.html
+crude implementation of a-star pathfinding algorithm
+Made using the p5j javascript library
+To use open index.html